bruunand/search-engine-wi/README.md

 # WISearchEngine
-Simple search engine made as a part of the web intelligence (Software, MSc.) course at AAU.
+Simple Python search engine made as a part of the web intelligence (Software, MSc.) course at AAU.

 Features:
 - Content ranking with cosine similarity